-Controlling Depth A depth of -15.7 feet MLLW controls along the centerline at the mouth of the entrance channel; a depth of -9.0 feet MLLW controls along the northern toe of fill/rock placed near the channel.
+Controlling Depth A depth of -0.6 feet MLLW controls in the entrance channel along the toe of northern fill/rock.
 Depths along the transient float are adequate with some soundings directly beneath the float above project depth.
-Nearly all the north basin (local) is above project depth and approximately half of the south basin (local) is above project depth.
-Conditions are based on the 2014 survey.
-Approximately 1-2 feet of shoaling has occurred throughout the entrance channel since the 2010 survey.
+Nearly all the north basin (local) is above project depth and more than half of the south basin (local) is above project depth.
+Conditions are based on the 2020 survey.